/silver:feature

 • Verify exit condition met (path contract satisfied)

-• Evaluate whether the composition should change (dynamic insertions — e.g., add FLOW 14 if execution failed)
+• Evaluate whether the composition should change (dynamic insertions — e.g., insert AF-DEBUG when execution fails)

 • Stall check — detect if the same path has been attempted 3+ times without progress